B-29 Corner

 was invoked.)
 None of these transmitters had anything in common, as they ranged the gamut of

-an ATB (which RCA designed to
+receiver snapped to its top, followed by an ATB (which RCA designed to

 be its "mate"), with an ATB meter box on top.
 Because the output of the ATB was rather low (about 20 watts),

-the ARB and ATB houses an unun (unbalanced/unbalanced) RF transformer to match
+the ARB and ATB houses an UNUN (unbalanced/unbalanced) RF transformer to match

 ATB shock mounts